jogoodma/homology-explorer/docs/draft_report.md

 An application programming interface (API) can be used to efficiently broker, transform, and validate data between the database and the UI by managing the database requests made by the UI as the user interacts with the application.
 Python is the preferred language for this API because the application relies on the extensive `networkx` python library to compute network analyses.
 Keeping the API semantics within the same language as the main computational library maintains a level of desirable level of simplicity.

-`FastAPI` is a popular python RESTful^[cite REST] API web framework focused on high performance^[https://www.techempower.com/benchmarks/#section=data-r21&hw=ph&test=query&l=zijzen-35r&d=b&f=0-0-6bk-0-0-0-b8jk-0-1ekg-4fti4g-0-0-0-0&c=d] and easy development^[cite FastAPI].
+`FastAPI` is a popular python RESTful API web framework focused on high performance and easy development^[https://fastapi.tiangolo.com/].
 We selected the framework for our web application backend because:
 - `FastAPI` can run asynchronously through an ASGI^[https://asgi.readthedocs.io/en/latest/] (Asynchronous Server Gateway Interface) which allows it to efficiently enqueue, await, and handle API calls from multiple concurrent users.
 It also boosts performance for API calls requiring multiple SQL queries to construct the response body.
 - `FastAPI` supports object relational modelling through the `SQLAlchemy` library to mix the database queries seamlessly with the `networkx` python library.
 - `FastAPI` supports datatype validation through the `types` and `pydantic` libraries.
 This ensures the API is sending an appropriate valid response to a requester, and helps determine if the request is even valid in the first place.